 I realize silence isn’t typically used to put out fires, but perhaps listening to our society burn is exactly the sound we need to hear.

 - And to what end is all of it oriented?
-Should I hold out hope for impeachment, reworded as, Does anyone honestly believe this Republican controlled Congress, the one that this past week voted to forward tax cuts whose benefits will almost exclusively accrue to the wealthy donors who bankrolled said Congress’s election, will bite the hand that tosses them treats?
+Should I hold out hope for impeachment, reworded as, Does anyone honestly believe this Republican controlled Congress — the same one that this past week voted to forward tax cuts whose benefits will almost exclusively accrue to the wealthy donors who bankrolled said Congress’s election — will bite the hand that tosses them treats?
 Should I hope all those over-cooked, ketchup-drenched steaks Trump’s said to love will finally kill him with a heart-attack?
-Do I really want Mike Pence in charge? [↩]
+Do I really want Mike Pence in charge?

-- In the days I’ve been writing this a man drove a van through a bike path in Manhattan, killing 8; another man shot 26 people at a church in Texas; several former members of the President’s staff have been indicated for collusion with Russia, and one has already plead guilty; Trump once again rattled his nuclear designs against North Korea. [↩]
+- In the days I’ve been writing this a man drove a van through a bike path in Manhattan, killing 8; another man shot 26 people at a church in Texas; several former members of the President’s staff have been indicated for collusion with Russia, and one has already plead guilty; Trump once again rattled his nuclear designs against North Korea; you get the idea.